 Is it any good?

-Barbie has gone from star of the Nutcracker, to Muskateer, to problem solver in her movie career.
-But this movie finds her dumbed down and shallow.
+Barbie has gone from star of the Nutcracker, to Musketeer, to problem solver in her movie career, but this movie finds her dumbed down and shallow.
 She says things like "wickedly mindblowing," "mega huge," and "beyond ridonkulously" when expressing her excitement.
 The cutesy content is a bit over the top: the scene depicting Barbie flying on an airplane to Paris with her poodle, Sequin, sharing a laugh in the seat next to her is one thing.
 Watching Sequin the poodle sit at a sewing machine to create a fashion ensemble is another.

 There could have been some moments of inspiration in this movie, but unfortunately, it depends a little too much on magic of selling Barbie products, and not enough on substance.

 Families can talk about whether this movie focuses more on material stuff than other Barbie movies.
 Which Barbie movies have more meaning?
 Which Barbie movies are about shopping?